 The precept is part of council tax rather than a service charge, so is not linked to whether or not you receive social care services.If you pay for care services you receive, the precept does not replace these charges.

 The precept is included in your council tax bill so is collected as part of your usual council tax payments.

-It would be preferable to just show one total amount on bills for Hampshire County Council, especially as a large amount of ordinary council tax revenues are also used to fund social care, but unfortunately we are not permitted to do this.
+It would be preferable to just show one total amount on bills for Hampshire County Council, especially as a large amount of non-precept council tax revenues also fund social care, but unfortunately the legislation does not permit us to do this.